 For the majority of years since implementation of the most recent salary schedule in 2004, there have been modest cost of living increases incorporated into the schedule.

-These increases have ranged from 3.1% for 2014 and no increases for 2010, 2011, and 2012.
-The average over the past 18 years is 1.97%.
-In 2022, the schedule was adjusted 1.5% higher than 2021.
+These increases have ranged from an upcoming 3.33% for 2023 and no increases for 2010, 2011, and 2012.
+The average over the past 19 years is 2.04%.

 Because probation officer salaries are funded in various ways, so too are cost of living adjustments to the salary schedule.
-The majority of chiefs indicated that cost of living adjustments are funded from both local tax revenue and user fee funds.
+In the October 2021 survey, the majority of chiefs indicated that cost of living adjustments are funded from both local tax revenue and user fee funds.
 Some chiefs indicated that these increases are also funded from grants.
 Typically, from wherever the probation officer salary is paid, increases to the salary schedule are paid from the same fund or funds.

-Overall, chiefs reported little difficulty in getting their budgets approved each year with cost of living adjustments with 60% strongly agreeing or agreeing with this statement.
+In the same October 2021 survey, chiefs reported little difficulty in getting their budgets approved each year with cost of living adjustments with 60% strongly agreeing or agreeing with this statement.
 Only 17% indicated difficulty and 23% were neutral or did not respond to this item in the survey.